ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 These expressions correspond to the formalism and equations given in [Ref47]_ - Chapter 1: “An introduction to neutron scattering” .

+.. _scattering-length-density-profile:

+Scattering Length Density Profile
+'''''''''''''''''''''''''''''''''

+Calculates the time-averaged scattering length density profile of the system along one of the simulation box axes.
+This results is typically used for further calculations in other software packages for neutron reflectometry.

+The result is the time-averaged coherent scattering length density profile given in units of :math:`10^{-6} \mathrm{Å}^{-2}`, as used in neutron reflectometry calculations.

 .. _static-structure-factor: